seanmobrien/CryptoKitties.Net.Api/README.md

 --------------------------------------------------------------------------------------------------
 A C# replication of the GeneScience contract, used to model potential kitty offspring.

 Thanks
 -----------------------------------
 Thanks to the CryptoKitties team for putting out an awesome game!
 To learn more about CryptoKitties, visit https://www.cryptokitties.co.
+The gene science algorithm was adapted to c# from heglex's ingenious python implemetation at https://github.com/heglex/gene-science.